-- 1) Call Code Grey. - 2) Notify the local hydro service provider at: Toronto Hydro of the power failure and ask for expected duration of the outage. - 3) Direct team members to monitor all doors and high risk residents for elopement.
+- 1) Call Code Grey. - 2) Notify the local hydro service provider at Epcorre and ask for expected duration of the outage. - 3) Direct team members to monitor all doors and high risk residents for elopement.

 The Nurse will:

 1) Identify needs of residents for power (G-Tube, IV, Oxygen, Air Mattresses, etc.).